 6/8/09 We've had another blustery week and with water temperatures stubbornly locked below 60 degrees, it looks like we can call 2009 the year of perpetual spring.

-The Good news is that the fish seem to like it this way!
-Walleye, Crappie, Bass and Norhtern Pike are all roaming the shallow water breaklines.
+and Norhtern Pike are all roaming the shallow water breaklines.
 This helps those of us who love to fish jig and minnow and we are getting a "Bonus Extension" of the spring action bite.

 Walleye action in the Deer River area continues to be strong, with most of the fish being caught in the 6 to 12 foot range.
 On breezy days the fish are aggressive and can be caught easily by drifting or back-trolling.
 Because the water has remained unusually clear due to cool temperatures and high water levels, we have been forced to scrounge for fish on calm days.
 If you're fishing on a clear, sunny day without a breeze, go to the weeds and stay there.
 You'll find a mixed bag of Pike, Perch and Walleye using the newly emerging weed growth.
 The action may still be a bit sluggish, but at least you'll be in the game.
 Don't be afraid to switch over to leeches during calm conditions either.
 The added action of the lively leeches seems to trigger a few extra fish that won't go out of their way to chase down your jig and minnow.